pyg-team/pytorch-frame/docs/source/handling_advanced_stypes/handle_text.rst

 Notice that we use a dictionary of :obj:`~torch_frame.data.MultiNestedTensor` to store the tokenized results.
-The reason we use dictionary is that tokenization returns multiple text model inputs such as :obj:`input_ids` and :obj:`attention_mask` as shown before.
+The reason we use dictionary is that common text tokenizers usually return multiple text model inputs such as :obj:`input_ids` and :obj:`attention_mask` as shown before.
-And the reason we use a :obj:`~torch_frame.data.MultiNestedTensor` for each text input is that for each row or sentence, model input (such as :obj:`input_ids`) has different length and our :obj:`~torch_frame.data.MultiNestedTensor` provides an efficient way to store and extract those tensors.

 Finetuning Text Models with Tabular Learning
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~